 Although such students serve Saint Louis University with teaching, research, and/or administrative duties, they are considered students, and not employees, of the University, and the tasks assigned to them must be clearly and justifiably consistent with the student's educational and career objectives.
 Graduate assistants should be given assignments and supervision in such a way that their graduate studies and assistantship responsibilities reinforce one another.
 The assistant/mentor relationship is vital, and the best assistantship experience will evolve from careful planning and monitoring.
 In this way, both the students and the University benefit from the relationship.

-Thank you for your interest in applying for a graduate assistantship in the College of Education and Public Service!
-The College is currently accepting graduate assistantship applications for the 2014-2015 academic year.
+Thank you for your interest in applying for a graduate assistantship in the College of Education!

 The deadlines to submit an assistantship application are as follows:

-All graduate students, including prospective and current graduate assistants, must submit an application each year they wish to be considered for a graduate assistantship appointment or reappointment in CEPS.
+All graduate students, including prospective and current graduate assistants, must submit an application each year they wish to be considered for a graduate assistantship appointment or reappointment.

 Graduate assistantship appointments and reappointments are made at the discretion of the graduate program directors and the Dean of the College, upon recommendation by the College's admissions committee.
 Final approval is granted by the Associate Vice President for Graduate Education at Saint Louis University.
 In general, offers of graduate assistantships will be extended during the months of March and April, and students should accept/deny their offers no later than April 30.